Derivative Calculation Of Polynomials In MatLab(Illustrated Expression)

-We explained the derivative calculations of polynomials and division of polynomials in Matlab.
-In this article, we explain the calculation of derivatives of divided polynomials in Matlab with ‘polyder()’ command with a very basic example below.
+We explained the derivative calculations of polynomials and the division of polynomials in Matlab®.
+In this article, we explain the calculation of derivatives of divided polynomials in Matlab® with the ‘polyder()’ command with a very basic example below.

-To calculate the derivatives of divison result and remainder in Matlab has very basic logic.
-But you need to understand how to define polynomials in Matlab to do this stuff.
-For example polynomials are defined with vectors ‘a’ and ‘b’ as shown in blue box above.
+To calculate the derivatives of division result and remainder in Matlab® has very basic logic.
+But you need to understand how to define polynomials in Matlab® to do this stuff.
+For example, polynomials are defined with vectors ‘a’ and ‘b’ as shown above.
 For instance vector ‘a’ stands for the polynomial of 4x^5+6x^4+5x^3+8x^2+9x+3.
-So, each of element of a vector stands for coefficients respectively starting from left in Matlab.
+So, each element of a vector stands for coefficients respectively starting from the left in Matlab®.

-Use of ‘polyder()’ command to calculate derivatives of numerator and denumrator of division of polynomials is very easy like above in Matlab.
-Do not forget to leave your comments and questions about calculate derivatives of numerator and denumrator of division of polynomials with ‘polyder()’ command in Matlab below!
+Do not forget to leave your comments and questions about calculating derivatives of the numerator and denominator of the division of polynomials with the ‘polyder()’ command in Matlab® below!